ShawnChenXHC/report/report-draft.md

 For the aforementioned purposes, the author now finds it necessary to provide a walkthrough of the old system.
 Two things, however, must be noted before continuing.
-First, unless special exception is noted, all subsequent code to be shown comes from the file `reports.js`.
+First, unless special exception is noted, all subsequent code to be shown in this report comes from the file `reports.js`.
 Second, in all code shown, the appearance of the sequence of characters `/* ... */` is to denote code omitted for the purpose of keeping this report short and concise.

 In brief, the Management Report Filters work as follows: